hashicorp/terraform-provider-google/website/docs/r/compute_network_firewall_policy_rule.html.markdown

 * `action` -
   (Required)
   The Action to perform when the client connection triggers the rule.
-Can currently be either "allow" or "deny()" where valid values for status are 403, 404, and 502.
+Valid actions are "allow", "deny" and "goto_next".

 * `direction` -
   (Required)